juanuys/juanuys.github.io/_posts/2021-08-16-week-12--final-week.md

 # Working virtually and trusting totally

 I've been a pro-remote worker since before the pandemic, having spent most of my working time in a home office, or a coworking space of my choosing.
-Having been a company founder myself, I've seen remote workers and different ways of communication "from the other side" so to speak, and it has opened my eyes to how to be a better worker and better communicator.
+Having been a company founder myself, I've seen remote workers and different ways of communication "from the other side" so to speak (as the "boss"/client for whom the work is being done), and it has opened my eyes to how to be a better worker and better communicator.

 Dhawan {% cite dhawan_digital_2021 -A %} discusses a "digital body language", of which one of the concepts are "trusting totally".
 To foster such an environment, one has to show vulnerability, but also empower others to take ownership of their ideas.